eMARINE: Leading Tech Innovator in Global Maritime Industry

 At the core of EMRN’s products offering is the company’s Intra-Ship Integrated Gateway (ISIG).

-Consisting of both hardware and software, the main function of ISIG technology is to send data collected from a fleet via smart-sensing technology to ground control operators on land.
+Consisting of both hardware and software, the main function of ISIG technology is to send data collected from a ship or fleet via smart-sensing technology to control operators on land.

 EMRN currently supplies approximately 50 ISIGs to HHI alone each year, and the numbers are growing.